 Southport, NC Shops

 Independently owned antique shops, thrift shops, consignment stores, gift shops and art galleries abound in Southport, NC.
-You will also find two jewelry stores, both on Howe Street.
-Cape Fear Jewelers is located downtown and Renee's Fine Jewelry is located in the Howe Street Purveyors shopping center in the 600 block.
+You will also find three jewelry stores, all on Howe Street.
+Cape Fear Jewelers is located downtown, Renee's Fine Jewelry is located in the Howe Street Purveyors shopping center in the 600 block and the Carolina Jewelry Exchange is located in the Clock Tower Shops in the 700 block.
 You can also purchase jewelry in shops and art galleries like Boo & Roos, Howe Outrageous and Lantana’s Gallery & Fine Gifts, all located downtown on Howe Street.
 The jewelry in Howe Outrageous is all hand made by local and regional artists and includes sterling silver pieces.
 Blue Crab Blue, located on Long Beach Road, also carries lovely hand made jewelry.

 You will find antiques shops on Moore Street: Northrup Antiques Mall has two stories of antiques vendors where you can find Civil War Artifacts, silver items, glassware, antique furniture and toys.
 Among its treasures, Southport Antiques carries quilts, rugs, porcelain, folk art and linens.
 On Howe Street is Magnolia Gifts & Antiques where you will find a large selection of gifts, decorative accessories and jewelry on the first floor and antiques on the second floor.
 You can stroll to Waterfront Gifts & Antiques on Howe Street where you can browse gifts, jewelry, greeting cards and accessories as well as antiques.